mattbrock/k8s-minikube-eks/README.md

 ### minikube dashboard

-In a separate tab, open the minikube dashboard:
+In a separate Terminal tab, open the minikube dashboard:

 	$ minikube dashboard
 	🔌  Enabling dashboard ...